 We can squeeze quite a few people!
 Depending on instrumentation, 4-5 people at a time.
 Ideal would be 1-3.
-Remember there is a time limit per session of 30 minutes, so load in has to be quick!
-More time can be added for an additional fee.

 - Practice your songs daily before your visit.